shrinerb/shrine/README.md

 # Shrine

-Shrine is a toolkit for file uploads in Ruby.
+Shrine is a toolkit for file uploads in Ruby applications.

 ## Installation